This article is part of the Ultimate Guide to Hip Pain Relief.

 Your outpatient team will take care of you from beginning to end.
-IBJI’s outpatient care “involves a pre-surgical evaluation and plan to determine the needs of a specific patient,” and “a home health agency provides nursing and physical therapy services in the home until the patient is able to drive, which is usually in two weeks or less,” says Gordon.
+IBJI’s outpatient care involves a pre-surgical evaluation and plan to determine the needs of a specific patient and a home health agency provides nursing and physical therapy services in the home until the patient is able to drive, which is usually in two weeks or less.

-Benefits of outpatient joint replacement include being mobile shortly after surgery, recovering at home and a “lower risk of hospital acquired infections,” says Gordon.
+Benefits of outpatient joint replacement include being mobile shortly after surgery, recovering at home and a lower risk of hospital-acquired infections.

-- Have a support system at home to assist in early phases of recovery.
+- Patients who have a support system at home to assist in early phases of recovery

-Dr. Gordon says that he does not recommend outpatient surgery for older patients or patients who have significant medical conditions, or patients with an anticipated complex surgery.
+Outpatient surgery is generally not recommended for older patients, patients who have significant medical conditions, or patients with an anticipated complex surgery.